helloitsdaksh/Face-Detection/README.md

 # Face-Detection
 #requirements

--pip install cv2
+- pip install cv2
--pip install numpy
+- pip install numpy

 #what does the script do